The New Ion Board

 • Short Cut Key- This is actually not a mode but a handy feature on the new board.
 If you had been playing in different tournament series or messing around at your local field, and you had adjusted your rate of fire to something higher than the tournament legal 15 balls per second, all you have to do is hold the mode and on/off button together for one second, the board will chirp and both lights will stay on.
 This will put your rate of fire back to 14.7 balls per second.
 This can be convenient if you are in a hurry and/or don’t have the device handy that tells you your rate of fire.
 No one wants a major penalty right?

 The Smart Parts Blackheart Ion Board is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 -Easy to program